Setting up your Gorgias account? These tutorial videos will get your help desk geared up in no time!

 In order to setup SPF you have to be able to change the DNS records of your domain.
 The process of setting up an SPF DNS TXT record is different for different domain registrars and we cannot possibly cover them all, but here are some instructions for a few major ones:

 Once you're logged-in and able to modify your DNS records you need to add this TXT record:

 For example, here's what it should look like on GoDaddy:

 If you already have a TXT record on your root domain that is used for SPF you can simply add

 include: spf.gorgias.io alongside the other records (space separated).
 For example:

 The change will be taken into effect depending on the TTL you've setup for your TXT record.

-DKIM Setup - beta.
+DKIM Setup - not supported.